Last updated Jul 18, 2021

 Cell reception: There is mobile reception (Docomo tested).

-White the Hakucho Hut is, on paper, funded and maintained by the Muroran City Amateur Sports Association, the people who actually do the day-to-day maintenance are volunteers.
-If you make a visit, please give the place a clean upon leaving, and make sure to sign the guest book in the trailhead logbook outside the hut – funding decisions are made based on usage.
+The hut is funded and maintained by the volunteer Hakucho Hut Friendship Society.
+If you make a visit, please make sure to deposit your 500yen donation, give the place a clean upon leaving, and make sure to sign the guest book in the trailhead logbook outside the hut.
 Always leave a hut cleaner than you found it.

 Hakucho Hütte Hut Trip reports